Support Conservation with a 2026 Nevada Bird-a-thon T-shirt

 WINNER!

-species: Golden Eagle (by Lincoln), Great Horned Owl (by Brennan) Saw Whet Owl (by Daniel), Northern Harrier (by Dallee), Raven (by Wrangler), Magpie (by Martin), Pinyon Jay (by Santiago), Townsend Solitaire (by Aranza), Mountain Chickadee (by Kody), Rock Wren (by Erick), Pygmy Nuthatch (by Decker), Rufous Hummingbird (by Alexis).
+Their artwork was then combined into a single t-shirt design featuring: Golden Eagle (by Lincoln), Great Horned Owl (by Brennan), Northern Saw-whet Owl (by Daniel), Northern Harrier (by Dallee), Common Raven (by Wrangler), Black-billed Magpie (by Martin), Pinyon Jay (by Santiago), Townsend’s Solitaire (by Aranza), Mountain Chickadee (by Kody), Rock Wren (by Erick), Pygmy Nuthatch (by Decker), and Rufous Hummingbird (by Alexis).

 By Goldie Shih